FaisalHammad1999/futureproofwiki/AWS-Lambda.md

 ## Getting Started
 - Go to the [Lambda console](https://console.aws.amazon.com/lambda/home)
 - Click `Create function`
-- Name your function something descriptive and choose your runtime eg. Node.js 14.x
+- Name your function something descriptive and choose your runtime(s) eg. Node.js 14.x
 - The default permissions and settings are fine for our purpose today but feel free to take a look!
 - Click `Create function` and wait for it...